Level Up Fill Up

 - Same for some games in the Persona series, like Persona 2, where HP and SP is fully restored.

-- Games from the Digimon World franchise usually feature this.
+- Games from the Digimon World series usually feature this.
 In Digimon World 2, though, it's quite welcome, since you don't have that much space for healing items, anyway.

-- Dokapon Kingdom, the RPG party game, maxes your HP at a level up.
+- Dokapon Kingdom maxes your HP at a level up.
 Given that you move around the board based on a spin of a dial, it can be frustratingly difficult to heal yourself on a whim, so this HP handout is a welcome gift.

-- Dragon Ball Z: Legend of the Super Saiyan does this upon leveling up without having to go to an inn or using an item card.
-It helps that leveling up heals and if HP reaches zero, the character's dead.
+- Dragon Ball Z: Legend of the Super Saiyan restores your HP and KI at a level up without having to go to an inn or using an item card.
+It helps when you're in a dangerous situation because if your character's HP reaches zero, they're dead.

 - The Scott Pilgrim game has this, which is a life-saver, since unless you've grinded 500+ dollars or found the secret shop, there's only 1 extra life in the game.